-4 For this purpose, we define the "legal" population as the total SSA area population minus the other-than-legal population (those in the U.S. illegally and those in the U.S. on a temporary basis, e.g., individuals with specific non-immigrant worker or student visas) plus the DACA population and the DAPA population (DACA and DAPA individuals are included in the other-than-legal data but have been effectively made legal, for Social Security
+4 For this purpose, we define the "legal" population as the total SSA area population minus the other-than-legal population (those in the U.S. illegally and those in the U.S. on a temporary basis, e.g., individuals with specific non-immigrant worker or student visas) plus the DACA population and the DAPA population (DACA and DAPA individuals are included in the other-than-legal data but have been effectively made legal, for Social Security purposes, by legislation or executive order).
+For the 2017 Trustees Report, the 2014 executive order establishing

 A similar procedure exists for projecting sample covered worker rates for disabled workers, except that the calculations are further broken down by entitlement age group.
-See Example 1.3 for an example, for male disabled workers.
+See Example 1.3 for an illustration.

-Once the covered worker rates for the future sample of beneficiaries are determined, modifications to work histories of the sample to attain these rates are generally done by randomly removing or adding earnings.5 For males, the procedure is to select records randomly.
+Once the covered worker rates for the future sample of beneficiaries are determined, modifications to work histories of the sample to attain these rates are generally done by randomly removing or adding earnings.
+For males, the procedure is to select records randomly.
 However, for females, an additional selection criterion is included in order to achieve a specified distribution of the number of years of earnings for retired female beneficiaries.
 Female records with 10 or fewer years of earnings are not modified.
 A distribution limit is set for those female workers with 11 to 25 total years of career earnings within the projection year.
 This distributional limit changes each projected year.
 In the first year after the sample year, the distribution limit for females is equal to the male distribution plus 97% of the difference between the initial male and female distributions within the sample.
 In each subsequent year, the percentage decreases by three percent until it reaches 0%.
 Thus, the females' years of earnings distribution for those with 11 to 25 years of earnings is adjusted to approach that of the males.

 If a record is selected for adding earnings in a particular year, the amount of earnings added is based on the career earnings pattern of the selected record.
-When earnings are added to a record, AWARDS calculates the ratio of (1) the record's Average Indexed Earnings, AIE6, to (2) the AIE of a hypothetical worker, w, whose year of birth and sex are the same as the record and whose annual earnings are set equal to average taxable earnings.
+When earnings are added to a record, AWARDS calculates the ratio of (1) the record's Average Indexed Earnings, AIE $(r)^6$, to (2) the AIE of a hypothetical worker, w, whose year of birth and sex are the same as the record and whose annual earnings are set equal to average taxable earnings.
 For this purpose, average taxable earnings are determined by averaging the earnings over all records in the sample with the same sex and year of birth.
-Then, the preliminary amount of earnings7 in year t that is added to the record is where $^{Pre}ATE_f(sex, t)$ is the average taxable earnings in year t, for those in the sample with the same sex as that of the record, for those retiring in year f.
+Then, the preliminary amount of earnings7 in year t that is added to the record is where $^{Pre}ATE_f(sex, t, a)$ is the average taxable earnings in year t, for those in the sample with the same sex as that of the record at age a, for those retiring in year f.

-Earnings $$(r, t) = {}^{Pre}ATE_f(sex, t) \frac{AIE(r)}{AIE(w)},$$
+Earnings(

+$$r$$

+, t) = ${}^{Pre}ATE_f(sex, t, a) \frac{AIE(r)}{AIE(w)}$,